Conventional 'Mainstream' Nutritionists speak in terms of two main groups:

 Use them as often as possible and you will feel the difference.

-We have moved ahead from thinking that only a relatively small number of dietary factors possess biological activity to recognize that there are hundreds and perhaps thousands of such factors.
-It will be many years before our understanding of phytochemicals approaches our knowledge of vitamins and minerals however it is worth noting that our knowledge of vitamins and minerals is still incomplete.
-It does appear that the phytochemicals help xplain why plant-based diets, in general, are associated with a reduced risk of many chronic diseases.
-And in fact, this may be the most important outcome from the use of phytochemicals.
-The nutrition community now has more reasons for encouraging consumers to eat plant-based diets.
+We have moved ahead from thinking that only a relatively small number of dietary factors possess biological activity to recognise that there are hundreds and perhaps thousands of such factors.
+It will be many years before our understanding of phytochemicals approaches our knowledge of vitamins and minerals — however it is worth noting that our knowledge of vitamins and minerals is still incomplete.
+It does appear that phytochemicals help explain why plant-based diets, in general, are associated with a reduced risk of many chronic diseases.
 (6)

 This is just the tip of the iceberg, and we literally don't have space here to cover all the overlooked nutrients.